csjx/realtime-data/README.md

 * Contributors: Christopher Jones, Margaret McManus, Geno Pawlak, Judith Wells, KR MacDonald, Ross Timmerman, Conor Jerolmon, Joseph Gilmore, Gordon Walker
 * Developed at: [School of Ocean and Earth Science and Technology, University of Hawaii at Manoa](http://soest.hawaii.edu)

-The Realtime Data is an open source, community project.
+The Realtime Data project is an open source, community project.
 We welcome contributions in many forms, including code, graphics, documentation, bug reports, testing, etc.

 License
 -------
 ```
-Copyright [2013] [Regents of the University of Hawaii and the School of Ocean and Earth Science and Technology]
+Copyright [2016] [Regents of the University of Hawaii and the School of Ocean and Earth Science and Technology]

 This program is free software; you can redistribute it and/or modify it under
 the terms of the GNU General Public License as published by the Free Software